ACUPUNCTURE Overview Information

 Acupuncture is an ancient method of treatment that began in China as a part of traditional Chinese medicine.

-Acupuncture is used for pain, including low back pain, labor pain, jaw pain due to temporomandibular joint dysfunction (TMJ), nerve pain (neuropathy), and shoulder pain; as well as pain due to cancer, migraineheadache, and osteoarthritis.
+Acupuncture is used for pain, including low back pain, labor pain, jaw pain due to temporomandibular joint disorder (TMD), nerve pain (neuropathy), and shoulder pain; as well as pain due to cancer, migraine headache, and osteoarthritis.

 Acupuncture is also used for depression, anxiety, trouble sleeping (insomnia), schizophrenia, bipolar disorder, fibromyalgia, chronic fatigue syndrome, irritable bowel syndrome (IBS), vomiting associated with cancer treatment, stroke, bed-wetting, poor control of urination (incontinence), dry mouth, chronic obstructive pulmonary disease (COPD), and many other conditions.